idahogurl/vs-code-prettier-eslint/README.md

 [README](https://github.com/idahogurl/vs-code-prettier-eslint/blob/3152147dd3ee03b14883f5a6520afdec16b4e1f8/README.md)
 ## Example Projects

 These projects are setup to work with the VS Code Prettier ESLint extension.
-Use them as a boilerplate for your project or as a reference for an existing project.
+Use them to help troubleshoot or as a boilerplate for your project.
 If you don't see an example for your tech stack, create a PR of a working example.

 - [JavaScript](https://github.com/idahogurl/vs-code-prettier-eslint/tree/master/examples/javascript)
 - [JavaScript with Vue](https://github.com/idahogurl/vs-code-prettier-eslint/tree/master/examples/javascript-vue)